 Lots of people pick up tablets and smartphones that don't have the Google Play Store pre-installed on them.
-Perhaps you've just granted yourself root access and accidentally deleted the Play Store, or flashed a custom ROM and don't want all of Google's apps.
+Perhaps you've just granted yourself root access and accidentally deleted the Play Store from your new Nexus 6, or flashed a custom ROM and don't want all of Google's apps.
 Fortunately it's super easy to get Google's app market place running on your device, so you don't have to worry about missing out on all the Play Store has to offer.
+Here is our guide on how to install the Play Store manually.

 How to install Google Play Store APK